nefbookarchive/penpot/docs/technical-guide/developer/architecture/frontend.md

   shapes in the corresponding svg elements, without adding any extra function.

-* **components** a library of generic UI widgets, to be used as building blocks of penpot screens (text or numeric inputs, selects, forms, buttons...).
+* **components** a library of generic UI widgets, to be used as building blocks of xenpot screens (text or numeric inputs, selects, forms, buttons...).

 ### Data namespaces